 Replacing a pipe

-With pipe replacement jobs, there might be some welding required if it doesn’t go as well as hoped, and your new pipework might not last as long compared to having it replaced by a professional.
+With pipe replacement jobs, some welding might be required if it doesn’t go as well as hoped, and your new pipework might not last as long compared to having it replaced by a professional.

 Doing some remodeling

-Adding a new bathroom is a typical remodeling task that some DIY enthusiasts might feel empowered to have a go at themselves and this means that you might want to install a new toilet or faucet.
+Adding a new bathroom is a typical remodeling task that some DIY enthusiasts might feel empowered to have a go at themselves, which means that you might want to install a new toilet or faucet.

 If you are nervous about your ability to do this work, it might be best to call a pro instead.